iilsouk/Covid_Africa/README.md

 # Covid_Africa
 Project Title: Africa’s Management of the Covid-19 Pandemic.

-Data: This project uses data from two main sources
+Data: This project uses data from two main sources:

 1-	The website of the World Health Organization (https://www.who.int/) 2-	World meters (https://www.worldometers.info/)

 Input files:
 -	Covid_wrld.csv: Covid-19 data by Country up to May 6, 2021.
 -	C and C.csv: List of countries and continents